tyhyten/album-favorites/README.md

 ----

-List app in Angular.# album-favorites
+List exercise in Angular.

+To run:
+python -m SimpleHTTPServer 8989